chadrem/tribe/README.md

       :registry => Tribe.registry,      # The registry used to store a reference to the actor if it has a name.
       :name => nil                      # The name of the actor (must be unique in the registry).
     )

+## Registries

+Registries hold references to named actors so that you can easily find them.
+In general you shouldn't have to create your own since there is a global one (Tribe.registry).

+    actor = Tribe::Actor.new(:name => 'some_actor')

+    if actor == Tribe.registry['some_actor']
+      puts 'Successfully found some_actor in the registry.' end

 ## Timers